RonenNess/MonoSkelly/README.md

 - Made the animations dropdown sorted by name.
 - Added 'SetNextAnimation' helper method to animations blender.

+### 1.1.0

+- Updated all dependencies and MonoGame to latest version.
+- Updated .net version to 8.0.

 # License

 *MonoSkelly* is distributed under the MIT license, so use it for whatever.